VolkanSah/Debug-Logger-Pro/README.md

 ### 🚀 **Professional Logging**
 - **Real-time WordPress Debug Integration** - automatically enables WP_DEBUG when needed
-- **Combined Log Views** - see your custom logs AND WordPress debug.log in one place
+- **Combined Log Views** - see your custom logs AND WordPress debug-log.txt in one place
 - **Copy-to-Clipboard Functionality** - finally works properly with modern browsers
 - **Color-coded Error Levels** - Fatal errors in red, warnings in orange, notices in yellow